Lu-Lily/Lu-Lily.github.io/index.md

 ## Installation image and medium setup

-To begin, prepare a USB flashdrive with archlinux-2021.10.01-x86_64.iso.
-Next, open VMWare Workstation and create a new VM with typical settings, Choose the installer disc image file (iso): archlinux-2021.10.01-x86_64.iso, Linux OS, and Other Linux 5.x and later kernel 64-bit.
+To begin, prepare a USB flashdrive with `archlinux-2021.10.01-x86_64.iso`.
+Next, open VMWare Workstation and create a new VM with typical settings, Choose the installer disc image file (iso): `archlinux-2021.10.01-x86_64.iso`, Linux OS, and Other Linux 5.x and later kernel 64-bit.
 Name the VM "ArchLinux".
 Continue the setup with default configurations except 2GB of RAM and 20GB HDD.
-Next, right click on the ArchLinux VM and open the VM directory, then edit the ArchLinux.vmx file.
+Next, right click on the ArchLinux VM and open the VM directory, then edit the `ArchLinux.vmx file`.
 Add the following line to the end of the file:
 ```
 firmware="efi"
 ```